The Foods of England | Cookbooks | Diary | Index | Magic Menu |

 Take a Leg of Beef, and boil it till it is tender in a sufficient quantity of Water, add two Quarts of red Wine, and two Quarts of old strong Beer; put to these some Cloves, Mace, and Nutmegs, enough to season it, and boil some Apples, pared and freed from the Cores into it, and boil them tender, and break them; and to every Quart of Liquor, put half a Pound of Currans pick'd clean, and rubb'd with a coarse Cloth, without washing.
 Then add a Pound of Raisins of the Sun, to a Gallon of Liquor, and half a Pound of Prunes.
 Take out the Beef, and the Broth or Pottage will be fit for use.

-While there are references to Christmas Puddings in the 18th Century - the earliest I can find is in the 'The Gentleman's Magazine' of 1790 - the first actual receipt seems to be;
+While there are references to Christmas Puddings in the 18th Century - the earliest we can find is in the 'The Gentleman's Magazine' of 1790 - the first actual receipt seems to be;

 Boiled plum or Christmas pudding.